donovan-said/macos-ansible-playbook/README.md

 > [!WARNING]
 > This playbook is still experimental and under development.
 Please review the
 > codebase before running this on your system.
+>
+> Last tested on macOS 14.5 on an Apple M1 Pro chip.

 - [macOS Ansible Playbook](#macos-ansible-playbook)
   - [Overview](#overview)